 The Amazon averages a discharge of about 209,000 cubic metres per second (7,400,000cuft/s; 209,000,000L/s; 55,000,000USgal/s) — approximately 6,591 cubic kilometres per annum (1,581cumi/a) — which is greater than the next seven largest independent rivers combined.
 The Amazon basin is the largest drainage basin in the world, with an area of approximately 7,050,000 square kilometres (2,720,000sqmi), and accounts for roughly one-fifth of the world's total river flow.
 The portion of the river's drainage basin in Brazil alone is larger than any other river's basin.
 The Amazon enters Brazil with only one-fifth of the flow it finally discharges into the Atlantic Ocean, yet already has a greater flow at this point than the discharge of any other river.

-Tourists take pleasure boats to the nearby meeting of the Negro and Amazon (known locally as the Solimões) rivers, where dolphins can often be seen enjoying what are usually the most abundant freshwater resources in the world...Rivers are the only means of access in many parts of the Amazon.
+Tourists take pleasure boats to the nearby meeting of the Negro and Amazon (known locally as the Solimões) rivers, where dolphins can often be seen enjoying what are usually the most abundant freshwater resources in the world.

-Climate change is affecting navigation on the AmazonRiver where a severe drought is disrupting barge traffic on the Tapajos River in the Amazon rainforest as shipping agencies told clients to expect delays this week...CMA CGM has expressed concerns regarding the gravity of navigational conditions in the Amazon River.
+Climate change is affecting navigation on the AmazonRiver where a severe drought is disrupting barge traffic on the Tapajos River in the Amazon rainforest as shipping agencies told clients to expect delays this week.

-16 (EFE) – The Negro River, the main tributary of the left bank of the Amazon, registered a flow of ...
+The river, which stretches ...
 The decrease in the flow of the rivers that make up the Amazon basin has complicated the navigation of the cargo ships on which the region depends to import and export goods.